odinecse/tunetab/README.md

 ### fun ideas
 - broken
+  - [ ] users call is broken about current user, just take that out
   - [ ] only works when tab in focus and running adblock, lol?
   - [ ] losing socket connection
     - [ ] skipping after a pause?